 Sako, Anschutz and CZ all offer barrels in sporter and heavy varmint profiles if you desire, and though .17HMR versions of the same rifles are available within each manufacturer’s range, it is only the Sako that has a quick-change facility.

 A swift unscrew of a single securing clamp and the Sako can fit any of the .17 Mach 2, .17HMR, .22LR or .22WMR barrels so any vermin can be engaged.

-They are accurate, available in many styles and stock choices and are near bombproof in construction.
+In summary, all four rifles are accurate, available in many styles and stock choices and near bombproof in construction.
 Pests won’t want you going anywhere near them.